-Woodland Resilience Intensives offer a different way to gain new insights and skills, to raise your resilience and nourish your wellbeing.
+Woodland Resilience Immersions offer a different way to gain new insights and skills, to raise your resilience and nourish your wellbeing.

 - An evening campfire circle for sharing, mutual support and insights on work stresses

 - Learning about resilience from the woodland ecosystem, and practical tools for our own wellbeing and our teams.

 - Processes and time to consider better approaches for tackling work challenges and systemic pressures.

-Action Learning Programme: a group of 10-18 participants share a journey over 4-8 months exploring issues in depth, which may be individual, team, or systemic.
-Each programme typically involves 2-3 residentials at Hazel Hill Wood, plus group sessions in the workplace, online support, Skype calls etc. These programmes can be delivered in partnership with Westminster Centre for Resilience or with others, or by our team.
+Action Learning Programme: A group of 10-18 participants share a journey over 4-8 months exploring issues in depth, which may be individual, team, or systemic.
+Each programme typically involves residentials at Hazel Hill Wood, plus group sessions in the workplace, online support, Skype calls etc. These programmes can be delivered in partnership with Westminster Centre for Resilience or with others, or by our team.

-One-day non-residential: this would cover some elements of the one-night residential, but in less depth.
+One-day non-residential: This would cover some elements of the one-night residential, but on a taster basis.

 WHO IS IT FOR?

-The facilitation team have worked with a wide range of professionals in the NHS, and other parts of the health and care sector, such as hospices and private care homes.
-In general, programmes are more effective with a single interest group, for example junior hospital doctors, GPs, or a team from the same organisation.
+Participants to date include a wide range of professionals in the NHS, and other parts of the health and care sector, such as hospices and private care homes, ranging from junior doctors to consultants, from carers to senior managers.

 The three partner organisations involved can draw on a wide range of facilitators with experience in the health sector.
 The lead facilitators are:

 Marcos Frangos: General Manager of Hazel Hill Trust.
 Has led numerous resilience programmes for health professionals and other front-line services, and managed wellbeing strategy in large local authority.

-Alan Heeks: Director of the Seeding our Future project, and founder/Chair of Hazel Hill Trust.
+Alan Heeks: Founder/Chair of Hazel Hill Trust.
 Many years’ experience in using ecosystems as a model for human resilience, and has created the Seven Seeds of Natural Happiness model.
 See www.naturalhappiness.net.